 Ken McLaughlin, M.A., Lecturer (Writing and Editing Workshop).
 Ken, a journalist for three and a half decades, began his career at the Watsonville Register-Pajaronian and San Mateo Times.
 In 1982, he joined the San Jose Mercury News, where he's been a reporter, assistant city editor, state editor, editorial writer, and editor of the science team.
 He's currently the regional news editor.
 Ken has written extensively about marine science, politics, Asian and Latino affairs, immigration, and race and demographics.
 He has received awards from the Society of Professional Journalists, Asian American Journalists Association, San Francisco Peninsula Press Club and United Press International.
 A Mercury News project he conceived on Santa Clara County turning a "majority minority" was cited in 2000 by Columbia University's Graduate School of Journalism as distinguished coverage of race and ethnicity in America.
 In 2011, he was nominated for a national Emmy Award for his reporting on "Torn Apart," a documentary.
 He has a B.A. in English literature and political science from the State University of New York at Albany and a master's in journalism from Stanford University.

 Martha Mendoza, B.S., Lecturer (Policy and Investigative Reporting).
 San Jose–based correspondent for the Associated Press, focusing on technology, breaking news, enterprise and investigative reporting from Silicon Valley.
 Martha's investigative reports have won numerous awards and prompted Congressional hearings, Pentagon investigations, and White House responses.
-She won a 2000 Pulitzer Prize for Investigative Reporting as part of a team that revealed, with extensive documentation, how American soldiers early in the Korean War killed hundreds of civilians at the No Gun Ri bridge.
-She has won numerous other prestigious awards as well, including a Headliner Award, a Polk Award, and the Science-in-Society Award from the National Association of Science Writers for a series that examined the threat of global drug-resistant infectious diseases on four continents.
+She is a two-time winner of the Pulitzer Prize: in 2000, for Investigative Reporting as part of a team that revealed, with extensive documentation, how American soldiers early in the Korean War killed hundreds of civilians at the No Gun Ri bridge; and in 2016, the Gold Medal for Public Service as part of a team that exposed slavery in the Thai seafood industry.
+She also received the Science-in-Society Award from the National Association of Science Writers in 2010 for a series that examined the threat of global drug-resistant infectious diseases on four continents.
 She was a 2001 Knight Fellow at Stanford University, and she is the 2002 UC Santa Cruz Alumni Achievement Award winner.
 She is a senior fellow at the Institute for Justice and Journalism, where she trains reporters about researching digital data and how to use public records.

 Evelyn Strauss, Ph.D., Lecturer (Profile and Essay Writing).
 Evi is a biologist-turned-journalist who has served in leadership positions for several start-up online projects at the interface between science and communication.
 She currently writes the official long citations for the Albert and Mary Lasker Foundation and the formal profiles for the Pearl Meister Greengard Prize winners.
 Previous positions: Executive Editor of the MS Discovery Forum, a website for researchers in the field of multiple sclerosis; Executive Director, Scientists Without Borders; co-creator and Senior News Editor of the former Science of Aging Knowledge Environment (SAGE KE) at Science; and contributing correspondent at Science.
 Evi has written for numerous other outlets, including Scientific American, Health, HHMI Bulletin, Stanford Medicine, WebMD, Salon.com, Dating911, the Pew Charitable Trusts, and the American Academy of Microbiology.
 She earned a B.S. in chemistry from UC Berkeley, a Ph.D. in biochemistry from UCSF, and did postdoctoral work in microbiology at Stanford.
 She graduated from the Science Communication Program in 1998.